tobinguyenn/Shadows-Hunters-Rulebook/house-rules.md

 1. The attacker may immediately roll **two separate 1d6**.
 2. If **both rolls** result in **6**, the defender is instantly **eliminated** from the game regardless of remaining HP.

+### Restriction

+- Coup de Grâce can only be triggered **immediately** after the attacker deals damage and the defender’s HP drops to the trigger threshold.
+If this condition is not met at that exact moment, the effect **cannot** be activated later.
+This ability can only be declared on the same turn — once the **Attack Phase ends**, it cannot be declared even if the defender’s HP meets the threshold.
+- Each player may only attempt Coup de Grâce **once per defender per game**.

 ### Example